WaSQL/php/README.md

 	</Directory>
 </xmp></pre>

-- copy sample.htaccess in the wasql folder to c:\wamp\www\.htaccess.
+- copy sample.htaccess in the wasql folder to c:\wamp\www\ folder and name it .htaccess.
 - restart Apache using the WAMP icon in the system tray.
 - using the WAMP icon in the system tray, open a MySQL console and hit ENTER (default password in blank).
 Type the following (changing the user and pass to match the config.xml file)
 	- mysql>grant all privileges on *.* to 'wasql_dbuser'@'localhost' identified by 'wasql_dbpass';